A Major Shareholder at Escalade (ESCA) is Buying Shares

 See today’s analyst top recommended stocks >>

 Based on Escalade’s latest earnings report for the quarter ending March 31, the company posted quarterly revenue of $37.29 million and quarterly net profit of $1.95 million.
 In comparison, last year the company earned revenue of $32.1 million and had a net profit of $267K.
-The company has a one-year high of $12.11 and a one-year low of $4.70.
-Currently, Escalade has an average volume of 38.62K.
+The company has a one-year high of $12.10 and a one-year low of $4.69.
+ESCA’s market cap is $122 million and the company has a P/E ratio of 13.50.

 Robert E. Griffin’s trades have generated a 35.0% average return based on past transactions.
 DailyInsider proprietary algorithm detects trades by the most influential insiders and selects attractive trading opportunities daily.
 To subscribe to the DailyInsider visit this page.